TripAdvisor

 • You will go across the Renjo-La pass (5360 m) to reach High Camp after leaving Gokyo Ri.
 Similar to Gokyo Ri, the Renjo-La Pass provides even more breathtaking vistas of the Himalayan Mountains.

-• This Three Passes Trip has the advantage that, despite having to cross three passes, you don't need to be an expert climber to succeed.
+• This Everest Three Passes Trip has the advantage that, despite having to cross three passes, you don't need to be an expert climber to succeed.
 Anyone with decent fitness and prior trekking experience may finish the journey successfully.

-• The Three High Passes Trek is best suited to individuals who have prior high-altitude experience and can withstand challenging terrain.
+• The Everest Three High Passes Trek is best suited to individuals who have prior high-altitude experience and can withstand challenging terrain.
 This trail shouldn't be taken by novice hikers.
 Passing across three 5000+-meter-high mountains is the main challenge of this journey.
 The track winds its way through glaciers while traversing areas of unstable rock, challenging ascents up sharp rocks, and snow-covered walkways.

 • One of the toughest treks in the Everest area is the Three Passes Trek.
-Everest 3 High Pass Trekking is the perfect option for you if you want more thrilling and adventurous treks.
+Everest 3 High Pass Trek is the perfect option for you if you want more thrilling and adventurous treks.

 • If you want to see breathtaking landscapes, learn about the local way of life by visiting monasteries, meet local guides and teahouse proprietors, and take in Buddhist stupas and mani stones along the road, this excursion is the best option.

 You must first determine your physical readiness for the terrain's difficulties and risks if you intend to go up the mountain.
-For instance, a sudden and devastating avalanche only catches many hikers in the Alps by surprise.
+For instance, a sudden and devastating avalanche catches many hikers in the Alps by surprise.
 Going to the Himalayas might be fatal because of the extreme cold.
 Second, make sure you have the necessary tools and attire.

-Three Passes Trek cost for 2025 and 2026:
+Everest Three Passes Trek Cost 2026 and 2027

 No. of PaxStarting PriceInquiry